 - Viruses (such as rotavirus and adenovirus)

 - A feed too high in protein

-I have previously discussed Coccidiosis in a more indepth article, however, the important thing to remember with this disease is that it tends to cause a bloody diarrhoea in poultry under 10 weeks of age, often affecting all the birds in the batch and in severe cases can lead to death.
+I have previously discussed Coccidiosis in a more in-depth article, however, the important thing to remember with this disease is that it tends to cause bloody diarrhoea in poultry under 10 weeks of age, often affecting all the birds in the batch and in severe cases can lead to death.
 If you suspect your birds have coccidiosis seek veterinary help immediately.
 Note coccidiosis in turkeys rarely causes blood to appear in the droppings instead causing diarrhoea and dullness.
-If you want to rule in/out coccidiosis then you can get a droppings sample kit and send a dropping sample to us where we will tell you if there are worm eggs or coccidial oocysts (eggs) in your bird’s droppings.
+If you want to rule in/out coccidiosis then you can get a worm droppings sample kit and send a dropping sample to us where we will tell you if there are worm eggs or coccidial oocysts (eggs) in your bird’s droppings.

-Worms rarely cause diarrhoea in chickens but if they are present in large numbers they can irritate the gut causing a secondary bacterial diarrhoea.
-If you have birds losing weight and have a mild diarrhoea it is again always worth ruling out worms as a problem by sending a sample to our lab for a worm egg count or if the birds’ have not been wormed in the last 4 – 6 months then worming with Flubenvet would be a sensible course of action.
+Worms rarely cause diarrhoea in chickens but if they are present in large numbers they can irritate the gut causing secondary bacterial diarrhoea.
+If you have birds losing weight and have mild diarrhoea it is again always worth ruling out worms as a problem by sending a sample to our lab for a worm egg count or if the birds’ have not been wormed in the last 4 – 6 months then worming with Flubenvet would be a sensible course of action.